 While there are sometimes first-time offenders programs available to you to help you get these charges dismissed, the best criminal lawyers in Stamford, Greenwich and Darien will often first explore and exhaust alternatives to these programs in order to get your case dismissed.
 The thought process is not to burn these valuable programs on minor charges like 53a-181 Breach of Peace and 53a-182 Disorderly Conduct.
 Sometimes you will have no choice, but it is worth a few rounds of pre-trial negotiations with the prosecutors to try to save these programs for something more serious.
 Alternatively, we have sometimes reached out to victims and tried to mediate the dispute out of court in order to resolve the conflict and then we try to convince the court that the dispute is now behind all parties involved.
 Many times law enforcement encourages this and will look favorably on this, resulting in the ultimate dismissal of your case.

 So no matter who handles your disorderly conduct or breach of peace case, know that you have the ability fight these charges.
 The Mark Sherman Law team of Stamford-based criminal lawyers have years of experience in fighting these charges.
 Our “two-attorney” review system makes sure your police reports are examined carefully for defects and constitutional violations.
-Call us today for a free consultation at (203) 358-4700.
+Call us today at (203) 358-4700.